frankfarrell/multiplexor/README.md

 ```

 Note that the order of the requests is currently undetermined.

+## Why bother?

+1. Web browsers enforce a limit on the number of concurrent connections to a host (by rfc its 2, but for latest Chrome it is 6).
+If you need to make multiple long running calls to
+your server, the total latency could increase because of such stalling: https://www.bluetriangle.com/blog/blocking-web-performance-villain/
+2. You could write a multiplexed endpoint yourself but the benefit here is that you get to keep a nice clean api.

+## Worth noting
+Each de-multiplexed request is handled in a separate thread as servlet request.
+You get things like transactions and endpoint level security quite cheaply, but with the overhead of extra threads.
+If typically the requests would consume N threads, the multipplexor request will consume N+1 threads

 ## TODO
 1. Request ordering: Eg if there is an update and a read for the same resource in one request, which one should happen first?